 Wedding Fees: The fee for your wedding is $1,400 for non-church members and $1,000 for church members.
 This fee includes use of the sanctuary, our minister, our organist, the custodial staff, and premaritial counseling.
 A reservation fee (half of your wedding fee) is required before a date is entered on the church calendar.
 The deposit is due when the contract is signed.
 All remaining fees are due eight weeks prior to your wedding day.

 Opening the Church: The church will be opened on the date of your wedding one hour before the scheduled ceremony time.
 Please be aware of this and make necessary arrangements with your florist, photographer/videographer, etc. to honor this time frame.

 Conference with the Minister: After a date and time for your wedding are confirmed, the officiating Grace Church minister will want to hold one or more pre-marital conferences with you.
 The service for your wedding will be a traditional Christian service.
 If you have other expectations, please be prepared to share them with the minister at this conference.
 Your wedding plans are not complete until this conference has occurred.

-Premarital Counseling Services: In addition to the pastoral sessions, there is a premarital counseling workshop with Pastor Carol Madalin (847-274-3038).
+Premarital Counseling Services: Each officiating pastor reqiures at least three hour long premarital counseling sessions.
 This interactive, informational experience is required by all couples choosing to be married at Grace Church, unless the Pastor approves an appropriate substitute.
 The counseling/interview sessions should begin approximately 3-4 months in advance of your wedding service.